 Costly Mistakes for the Business & Tax Lawyer to Make and Also thier Clients

 David W. Klasing Esq.
 CPA M.S.-Tax has earned dual California licenses that enable him to simultaneously practice as an Attorney and as a Certified Public Accountant in the practice areas of Taxation, Estate Planning and Business Law.
 He provides businesses and individuals with comprehensive Tax Representation, Planning & Compliance Services and Criminal Tax Representation.
-He has more than 20 years of professional tax, accounting and business consulting experience, coupled with extensive knowledge about federal and state tax codes, regulations and case law.
+He has more than 20 years of combined experience as a tax attorney and CPA, coupled with extensive knowledge about federal and state tax codes, regulations and case law.

 As a former auditor, Mr. Klasing uses his past experience in public accounting to help his clients avoid tax problems before they develop where possible.
 As a Combo Attorney CPA he aggressively protects his clients’ interests during audits, criminal investigations or in Tax Litigation.
 Mr. Klasing has assisted thousands of businesses and individuals through the audit / litigation and appeal process, and Mr. Klasing has a proven and sustained record of achieving favorable results for the clients he serves.